7 Written questions

 - All fluids exert pressure.
 Pressure is created by the particles in a fluid pushing against each other and the sides of whatever container they are in.
 Fluids exert pressure equally in all directions.

 Fluid behavior → Any material that can flow and take shape of its container.
 This includes- Liquids and gases.

 Force, Pressure, and Area → This= Force divided by Area.
 Square meter/ n divided by meter2

-Thrust → This comes from air resistance.
+Drag → This comes from the air lifting the plane.

 Archimedes' Principle → The buoyant force on an object in a fluid is an upward force equal to the weight of the volume of the fluid that the object displace- displace means " take the place of"